Climate Battery Greenhouse Version 1

 Control Setup and Heating Structures

 We've setup our greenhouse to have a two stage thermostat powering fans that draw 1.1kW at full speed.
 Following the advice of the other systems, we installed individual speed controls for each of the three fans.
 Currently we have one thermostat for heating and another for cooling, both of which simply turn on the fans.
-When the greenhouse reaches 70 degrees, thermostats turn on to pump the warm moist air underground to store the warmth and cool the house.
-The cooling thermostat is currently setup with a 5 degree differential (on a 70, off at 65).
+When the greenhouse reaches a set high point, thermostats turn on to pump the warm moist air underground to store the warmth and cool the house.

-Our heating thermostat is set to come on at 36 and off at 40.
+Our heating thermostat is set to come on at a heating setpoint dependent on the temperature of the thermal mass and our desired nighttime temperature.
 On a cold night, that stockpiled day warmth (along with some heat from the ground) is drawn out of the soil and into the house to warm it.